 Tissue regeneration is the process by which our bodies maintain normal tissue function.
 Specifically, tissue regeneration is an extremely dynamic process, requiring coordination of many cellular behaviors such as self-renewal and differentiation.

-In order to understand how each cell decision impacts surrounding cells we are using light-activated fluorophores that allow us to distinctly mark and track any cell of choice to provide a history of their behaviors over time (Figure 2 & Movie).
-Close monitoring of these cells and their neighbors as well as long time-lapse recordings are elucidating the consequences of each individual cell decision for its immediate neighbors at the level of a tissue.
+In order to understand how each cell decision impacts surrounding cells we are using light-activated fluorophores that allow us to distinctly mark and track any cell of choice to provide a history of their behaviors over time (Figure 1).
+Close monitoring of these cells and their neighbors as well as long time-lapse recordings are elucidating the consequences of each individual cell decision for its immediate neighbors at the level of a tissue (Figure 2).

 These approaches have allowed us to begin to understand what factors dictate stem cell behavior, including: 1) that location dictates stem cell fate (Rompolas, Nature 2013), 2) that that stem cell decisions are balanced through extrinsic regulation via TGFβ signaling from the niche (Mesa 2015), 3) that β-catenin activation induces stem cell autonomous survival as well as non-autonomous growth of neighboring stem cells (Mesa 2015; Deschene*, Myung* 2014), and 4) that epidermal stem cells are equipotent for self-renewal and differentiation behaviors (Rompolas*, Mesa* 2016).